 Looking ahead further ahead, Burton is one of a number of towns across the Country that has been given the opportunity to submit proposals to Government for up to £25m of funding for regeneration as part of the Stronger Towns Fund.
-The Council has received £162k of capacity funding to work with partners to prepare a bid during 2020.
+The Council has received £162k of capacity funding to work with partners in preparing a bid that has been submitted to Government.